Hydrogen Boiler Guide Plus The Best Hydrogen Ready Boiler 2023

-Sustainability is a key initiative worldwide and hydrogen-ready boilers could be the answer as a replacement for natural gas boilers and all our boilers at Boiler Central are certified to work with 20% hydrogen.
+Sustainability is a key initiative worldwide and hydrogen-ready boilers could be the answer as a replacement for natural gas boilers and lucky for you, all our boilers at Boiler Central are certified to work with 20% hydrogen in the gas supply.

 A hydrogen-ready boiler is a boiler that can be amended to run on 100% hydrogen with a few small part changes and whilst all the boilers we sell are hydrogen blend ready up to 20%, they currently aren’t ready to run on 100% hydrogen in the future – there is a difference and the full hydrogen-ready boiler is still in the prototype stage.

-If you’re worried about having to have specialist equipment, pipework, or a suitably qualified engineer, then don’t be, every gas boiler or appliance can run on up to 23% hydrogen mixed with natural gas and you wouldn’t even be able to tell the difference.
+If you’re worried about having to have specialist equipment, pipework, or a suitably qualified engineer, then don’t be, all current gas boilers or appliances can run on up to 23% hydrogen mixed with natural gas and you wouldn’t even be able to tell the difference.

-Both consumers and businesses are actively seeking to increase their levels of energy efficiency in aid of preserving the environment, so choosing to install a new boiler that is 20% hydrogen ready in your home is another step toward a greener climate.
+Both consumers and businesses are actively seeking to increase their levels of energy efficiency in aid of preserving the environment.
+As a low carbon alternative, choosing to install a new boiler that is 20% hydrogen ready in your home is another step toward a greener climate.

-As a result of this, new innovations in technology using hydrogen gas are being introduced to help us reduce carbon emissions and live in a more eco-friendly manner, however, if you are unsure which is best for your home, read our heat pumps vs boiler page for more information now.
+As a result of this, new innovations in technology using hydrogen gas to replace natural gas are being introduced to help us reduce carbon emissions and live in a more eco-friendly manner, however, if you are unsure which is best for your home, read our heat pumps vs boiler page for more information now.

 Get an online fixed price in 20 seconds: